-Adventuring into the mountains with my family is my favorite thing to do together.
+Any day in the mountains with my family is a damn good day.
 We have seen some stunning mountain landscapes and connected over the struggle that can accompany reaching these destinations.
 Snow margs, game nights, breakfast burritos, and reading in my sleeping bag are wonderfully restoring for me.
 I’m always reminded of we lucky we are to live and Colorado… and that my teens actually enjoy doing hard things with us.

 When I’m not actually traveling, I’m thinking about it.
 I’ve been to Haiti, Nepal, France, Iceland, India, Norway, Ireland, Alaska, Costa Rica.
 I’ve driven to the east coast to Colorado three times and have road-tripped all over the western states.
 I pull lots of inspiration from these trips.
 Sometimes I get to travel for photography.
-There’s nothing more exciting for me than exploring the world through my camera, especially when I can work with my amazing clients (I say it often, I have the best clients!)
+There’s nothing more exciting for me than exploring the world through my camera.

 Hikes with my pups!